OSGP/Documentation/Protocols/OSLP/v0.6.1/SetTransition.md

 ### Description

-Request which notifies the device that it should switch all relays configured as light relays according to a [light schedule-entry](SetSchedule.md).
+Request which informs a device of a daylight transiton: it has become dark (sunset) or light (sunrise).
+The device will switch the relays, which have schedule entries for transition messages.
 The optional 'time' value can be used to indicate a switch time.
 If the optional 'time' value is omitted the device should switch immediately.
+See [light schedule-entry](SetSchedule.md) for more information regarding switch schedules.

 Response communicates status.